astuyve/astuyve.github.io/_posts/2024-01-02-containers-on-lambda.md

 The AWS Lambda team put in tremendous amounts of work and improved the cold-start times by a shocking **15x**, according to the paper and [talk given by Marc Brooker](https://www.youtube.com/watch?v=Wden61jKWvs).

 This post focuses on analyzing the performance of container-based Lambda functions with simple, reproducible tests.
+It also lays out the pros and cons for containers on Lambda.
 The next post will delve into how the Lambda team pulled off this performance win.

 ## Performance Tests
 I set off to test this new container image strategy by creating several identical functions across zip and container-based packaging schemes.
 These varied from 0mb of additional dependencies, up to the 250mb limit of zip-based Lambda functions.
 I'm **not** directly comparing the size of the final image with the size of the zip file, because containers include an OS and system libraries, so they are natively much larger than zip files.